 The benefits are extraordinary and continue after the Annual Meeting.
 Graduate Staff members will:

-Learn about conference management and execution
+Learn about conference management and execution, particularly in a hybrid meeting model

 Gain valuable professional development resources for work in fraternity/sorority life and higher education